reillypascal/personalsite-ssg/pages/posts/2025/02/databending-part-2.md

 ---
-title: Databending Part 2 — Hacking MP3s
+title: Databending Part 2—Hacking MP3s
 description: I'm continuing my databending series with a look at MP3s.
 We'll talk about how to glitch and corrupt them into oblivion while still leaving them playable!
 fedi_url:
   - https://hachyderm.io/@reillypascal/113935424662297591